ksamson2/book-identify/README.md

 The identify-celebrities project is accessible at this URL:https://main.d2ehp8qfo8weri.amplifyapp.com/

-Link to the video: https://drive.google.com/file/d/1-8yuaDVmIJEC-Ev1S4vAvbGl-PikHe8U/view?usp=sharing
+Link to the video: https://drive.google.com/file/d/12BiZx_1fPK2MLtpk05VuWnFENKAnjrsA/view?usp=sharing

-**Things I forgot to mention in the video:**

-Important commands:
+**Important commands: **
 * `amplify init`
 * `amplify add auth` -> used to add authentication for the project
 * `amplify add predictions` -> used to add the Predictions library which provides Amplify's wrapper library for AWS Rekognition